 Fanless Medical Computers - These medical computer systems employ a combination of low power consumption components, a reduction of moving parts and heat sinks to provide fanless cooling.
 This is especially important in sterile environments like operating rooms and labs where fans can blow dust, germs, and microbes around.

-Aside from the obvious reasons mentioned above (patient safety and the reduction of the spread of germs and harmful bacteria), healthcare facilities operate on 24/7 schedules.
+In addition to the reasons mentioned above (patient safety and the reduction of the spread of germs and harmful bacteria), medical grade computers have a less obvious advantage over commercial grade computers.
+Healthcare facilities operate on 24/7 schedules.
 That puts a lot of strain on a computer.
 Commercial grade computers have been found to have failure rates between 15-30% in this type of environment.
 By contrast, Cybernet's medical grade computers have a less than 2% failure rate.
 This is because we use industrial grade components and have engineered all of our medical grade PCs specifically for the rigors of the healthcare industry.
+By improving reliability and decreasing maintenance and replacement costs, a medical grade computer also translates to better ROI over time.